The fuel pump relay is an important component of the fuel system of your vehicle.

 - Connect the ground pin on the relay to the ground of the power supply.

 - Check if the meter shows continuity.
-If the continuity is not observed your fuel pump relay has failed.
+If the continuity is not observed, your fuel pump relay has failed.

 The average replacement cost of the fuel pump relay is around $90 and $150.
 The parts may cost you between $20 and $50, while the remaining cost is the labour cost.

-Fuel pump relay is a small electronic device which is easily acquired online or at the nearest spare parts shop.
+The fuel pump relay is a small electronic device which is easily acquired online or at the nearest spare parts shop.
 The replacement cost of the fuel pump relay involves the cost for the parts and the labor cost that the mechanic would charge you.